Luke 13:18-21

 Let’s go onto a second point.
 That the kingdom ignores our assumptions.
 The kingdom ignores our assumptions.
 The assumptions that we make.
 The common is the setting for the uncommon.
 And in that setting, we see that big things come from very small beginnings.
 We see this in our common world, all the time.
 If we’ll just quit looking at what’s marvelous, and great, and glorious, and just look at our day-to-day life, big things come from very, very small beginnings.
 Every single one of us is a testimony to that.
 What did we come from?
 A fertilized egg in our mother’s womb.
 Invisible to the eye.

-Now look at us.
+And now look at us.
 God seems to delight in ignoring all the assumptions that we want to make, as he accomplishes his will.
 Jesus says, in verse 19, “The Kingdom of God, it is like a grain of mustard seed that a man took and sowed in his garden, and it grew and became a tree, and the birds of the air made nest in its branches.”
 And then, verse 21, “The Kingdom of God it is like leaven that a woman took and hid in three measures of flour, until it was all leavened.”
 The tiny grain of mustard seed.
 The tiny particle of yeast.

 If we’re thinking according to our own assumptions about, what the kingdom, how it should come in glory, and power, and strength, and all that.
 When we look in contrast to these very small things, we tend to assume very little of things that are so insignificant, so small.
 But God just delights in ignoring all those assumptions and setting them aside and accomplishing his will.

-A lot of ink has been spilled by commentators as they tried to identify the exact seed and the exact plant that Jesus is identifying, her, here.
+A lot of ink has been spilled by commentators as they tried to identify the exact seed and the exact plant that Jesus is identifying here.
 It’s the mustard seed.
 It’s, it really is this, you know, the smallest seed of all the seeds of the earth.
 Some say, ha, there are smaller seeds on the earth than the mustard seed.
 It’s just, he’s not trying to talk in terms of botany here.
 He’s trying to speak in terms of what anybody would use in their garden.

 So, it is indeed the smallest of all seeds anybody would care to plant, willfully, in their garden anywhere on Earth.
 What variety of mustard plant is it?
 Is it the mustard bush, what’s called the Sinapis Nigra, which grows from a tiny little black seed to a height of a maybe even 15 feet.
 Is it that?
 Or is it the Salvadora Persica tree, which can grow in height of up to 25 feet?
 Many commentators still not getting the point, they want the 25 foot version, not the 15 foot version.